gpbl/react-day-picker/docs/customization.md

 ---
-sort: 9
-section: Getting Started
+section: Customization
-title: Customization Options
+title: Calendar Options
 description: Learn to change how months, weeks and days are displayed in the calendar.
 ---